hashicorp/terraform-provider-random/website/docs/r/string.html.md

 # random\_string

 The resource `random_string` generates a random permutation of alphanumeric characters and optionally special characters.
-This resource does not provide any guarantee that the random string will contain specific characters. ie. if length = 4 and special = true, output could be 'Aa0#' or '1111'

 ## Example Usage